Rakki1/fastebaysearch/README.md

 The tool searches configured eBay marketplaces, stores seen item IDs in a local SQLite database and sends notifications only for items that have not been reported before.

-Notifications can be sent by email, Telegram and/or local HTML report files.
+Notifications can be sent by email or Telegram and results can also be written to local HTML report files.

 This tool is based on the original **ebaysearch** script version 0.4.0 by Kalevi Kolttonen.
 The original project provided a configurable Python tool for automated eBay searching, SQLite-based tracking of seen items and email notifications.

-`fastebaysearch` continues that idea with a refactored codebase, significantly faster asynchronous searches, eBay Browse API support, Telegram notifications, improved SQLite handling, notification retry state, exchange-rate caching, stronger configuration validation and an expanded test suite.
+`fastebaysearch` continues that idea with a refactored codebase, significantly faster asynchronous searches, eBay Browse API support, local HTML report for testing, Telegram notifications, improved SQLite handling, notification retry state, exchange-rate caching, stronger configuration validation and an expanded test suite.

 Original project:
 https://kolttonen.fi/computers_and_logic/programming/ebaysearch/ebaysearch.html

-##
+## Features

-Features:

 - Asynchronous search execution for faster bulk searches and scheduled monitoring runs.
 - Ability to search all eBay sites with a single search.